robertsweetman/module_4/mdbook/src/5_impact_assessment.md

 Shows the top opportunities by value as well as the overall distribution of AI recommended bids by value.
 Perhaps un-surprisingly IT consultancy related tenders tend to cluster > €500K range.

-Given this visualization approach business stakeholders should be able to get an 'at a glance' appreciation for the value of pulling this data into a queriable database.
+Given this visualization business stakeholders should be able to get an 'at a glance' appreciation for the value of pulling this data into a queriable database.

-Adding the ability to have Sales Team members append update records to tenders in progress would allow them to monitor additional sales related KPI's:
+Having Sales Team members append update records to tenders in progress would allow them to monitor additional sales related KPI's and drive sales improvements:

-- When was the last time a particularly important bid was updated?
+- When was the last time a bid was updated?
-- How often are potential customers contacted?
+- How often are customers contacted?
 - Percentage of won/lost bids?
 - How long does it take to respond to a tender?
-- How many points of contact (on average) are needed before a bid is won?
+- How many points of contact happen before a bid is won?

-All of these metrics get added to the tender records as they progress in order to build a picture that answers the question "What does our process of winning a tender look like?"
+All of these metrics get added to the tender records as they progress to help answer the question "What does our process of winning a tender look like?"

-As can already be seen from the data, the cost of missing a bid or losing in opportunity is already very high.
-We can discuss implementation cost but if the upside is in excess of €70,000,000 then it will pay for the development time thousands of time over.
+As we see from the data, the cost of missing a bid or losing an opportunity is already very high.
+We can quible over implementation costs but if this effort tips the chance of winning even a portion of the €70 million then it's worth doing.

-We should still have a sensible and structured delivery plan though.

 ## Implementation and Rollout Plan

 In order to de-risk the development and deployment of the solution we can take a phased approach

-### Phase 1: Prototype (6w)

-The goal is to validate the technical feasibility as well as ensure all stakeholder feedback has been considered.
-We can use the following KPI's to ensure all the requirements have been met:

-- Majority (>80%?) of stakeholders approve moving forwards
-- Technically feasible in that eTenders can be obtained, stored and processed
-- Prototype can be created with a set of minimum features (MVP)

-#### Phase 1: Contingency

-If the PoC proves challenging then pivot to using a different datasource, running everything manually for a while or deploying as something other than a container.
-Azure Functions might be an alternative.

-### Phase 2: Development and Deployment (6w)

-Phase 2 goal is to develop and deploy the solution securely in the cloud paying attention to the following measures to validate success:

-- Test coverage that ensures code quality
-- Successful deployment to the Azure cloud environment
-- Resources deployed pass Microsoft's cloud security checks

-#### Phase 2: Contingency

-Deployment might be delayed to allow security issues to be patched or possibly the run-rate budget might need to increase to include higher cost protections like Nat Gateways and Azure AD for access.

-### Phase 3: Business Validation (3w)

-The goal here is to be able to demonstrate business value and validate user adoption in the short term.
-Longer term measures will only come to light after several bid cycles have been completed.

-#### Short term business measures

-- High (>80%) uptake of using the tool by the Sales Team
-- Reduction in reported sales admin (time) by Sales Team
-- User satisfaction survey reports improvement (anonymous Sales Team survey)

-#### Long term business measures

-- Overall increase in bids won (revenue) over a 6 - 12 month period
-- Identify more opportunities to bid on
-- Additional features and integrations are requested by the Sales Team as this proves the product is becoming more useful to the business overall
-- Additional requests for analytics and dashboards from Sales Management which again shows interest and buy-in

-#### Phase 3 Contingency

-If users struggle then additional training would have to be considered and for some users to be selected to champion the use of this tool as a replacement for out-dated manual processes.
-As with all implementations buy in and support from Management is essential for success.
-(REF:?)

 <!-- markdownlint-disable MD033 -->
 <style>